Home » Why Do Hamsters Suddenly Freeze? [What Staying Still Means]

 For this reason, they rarely look at anything in particular.
 Instead, they rely on their hearing and sense of smell to gauge their surroundings.

 While doing so, they freeze while looking into the distance.
-If you observe your hamster closely, you’ll likely find that it rarely makes eye contact because it can’t see you, even though it knows you’re there.
+If you observe a hamster closely, you’ll likely find that it rarely makes eye contact because it can’t see you, even though it knows you’re there.

 While hamsters commonly freeze due to fear and predators, these are normal, and this behavior will continue throughout your pet’s life.